Carsluith Castle: History

 The lands of Carsluith were held by the Cairns family until 1460, when they passed to James Lindsay of Fairgirth, Chamberlain of Galloway.
 He was probably the builder of the main tower at Carsluith in the late 15th or early 16th century.
-His son, Sir Herbert Lindsay, was killed at Flodden in 1513.
-The castle then passed, through a daughter of James Lindsay, to Richard Brown.
+His grandson, Sir Herbert Lindsay, was killed at Flodden in 1513.
+The castle then passed, through the daughter of Sir Herbert Lindsay, to Richard Brown.
 The Browns (or Brouns) of Carsluith added to the castle, building the stair tower on the north side in the 1560s.
 A Roman Catholic family, the Browns feuded with the Protestant McCullochs of Barholm, and in 1579 Richard's son John was fined £40, when his son, also John, failed to appear on a charge of murdering the McCulloch laird of Barholm.

 Another descendant of Richard Brown or (Broun) was Gilbert Brown of Carsluith, who served as the last abbot of Sweetheart Abbey, near Dumfries, before the Protestant Reformation.
 Later it was alleged several times that Gilbert was sheltering Jesuit priests at Carsluith, and in 1605 he was arrested for his Catholic sympathies.
 He was banished to France, where he became rector of the Scots College, Paris.
 He died in Paris in 1612.

 The Browns of Carsluith emigrated to India in 1748, and the castle has not been occupied since.
 In the early 19th century, new farm buildings were built on to the castle, forming a U-plan steading which remains as a category C listed building.

 Today the castle ruin itself is protected as a scheduled monument.
 It is now in the care of Historic Environment Scotland and is open to the public.